 Pricing and vendor options vary depending on how many scenarios you need to support.
-In other words, if you are only going to provide content to external audiences, you want to find a vendor that invests 100% of their research and development to building out that capability vs. one that splits their focus.
+In other words, if you are only going to provide content to external audiences, you want to find a vendor that invests 100% of its research and development to building-out that capability vs. one with a split focus.

-If you need to sell continuing education to individuals or organizations with your LMS, here is a subset of features needed.
+If you need to sell continuing education to individuals or organizations with your LMS, here is a subset of features you’ll need.
 Stay tuned for some deeper digging into the ecommerce features of LMS in future posts!